Laotian Americans: Representation in media

 The subject of Jamie Wyeth's painting Kalounna in Frogtown is Laotian American.

 Krysada Binly Phounsiri (Lancer) & Kennedy Phounsiri (EraNetik), brothers from San Diego, California who share the same passion for breakdancing, were featured on season 6 of America's Got Talent with a dance team called the Body Poets and are now current performers in the Jabbawockeez - "MÜS.I.C" Show in Las Vegas, Nevada.
 They are also part of the breakdance crew "The Calamities", which they created in 2002.

-CSI: Crime Scene Investigation (season 6), in episode 2 titled “Room Service” both the murder victim and perpetrator are Laotian American.
+In the CSI: Crime Scene Investigation season 6 episode “Room Service” both the murder victim and perpetrator are Laotian-American.